Undergraduate Policies

 Summer and Intersession Courses

-Degree credit is granted for courses taken in summer sessions and the intersession.
+Degree credit is granted for courses taken in summer sessions and the winter intersession.
 Summer session courses that are part of the GEP or major course requirements must be taken at Saint Joseph’s University.
 However, if the course is not being offered that summer and is necessary for a student to maintain standard academic progress or the proper sequence of courses in their major field of study, an exception may be granted.
 (Please see the Courses Taken Elsewhere policy)

 The approved uses of summer session courses for matriculated students are as follows: